Galileo-dev/land-rs/docs/chapters/methodology.typ

 - Create edge cases to test against, such as wind and potential mass shifts, to mimic real-world conditions and test reactions by different algorithms.

 == Development Plan
-1. Initial implementation of the G-FOLD algorithm, focusing on modular design and adherence to real-time constraints

-2. Initial implementation of the simulation environment using Bevy for creating a basic wireframe visualisation for landing trajectories and Rapier for realistic physics simulations.
+- [x] Initial implementation of the simulation environment using Bevy for creating a basic wireframe visualisation for landing trajectories and Rapier for realistic physics simulations.

+- [ ] Initial implementation of the @gfold algorithm, focusing on modular design and adherence to real-time constraints

+- [ ] Develop a communication protocol between the simulation environment and the algorithms to allow for real-time two-way communication while decoupling the simulation from the algorithms.

+- [ ] Advanced atmospheric simulation integration of the simulation environment to truly test the robustness of the algorithms against real-world

-3. Integration of the G-FOLD algorithm with simulation environment to allow for testing against different scenarios.
+- [ ] Integration of the @gfold algorithm with simulation environment to allow for testing against different scenarios.

-4. Conduct a detailed comparative analysis between G-FOLD and the reinforcement learning approach on pre-defined parameters like fuel efficiency and adaptability.
+- [ ] Conduct a detailed comparative analysis between @gfold and the @rl approach on pre-defined parameters like fuel efficiency and adaptability.

-== Extras
-- Extensive documentation and reporting through a final year project report and code documentation.
+- [ ] Extensive documentation and reporting through a final year project report and code documentation.

-- Implement a CI/CD pipeline to automate the testing and notify of potential regressions during pull requests.
+- [ ] Implement a CI/CD pipeline to automate the testing and notify of potential regressions during pull requests.